 - For even more durability, the Z4 is built with Louisville’s own Pure 360 composite.
 This composite material is the most popular used by Louisville and provides a barrel that is strong and lighter than others in the market.

 The Louisville Slugger Z4 has different versions that are approved for various leagues so make sure to give a few swings for the one that has been approved for where you play.
+Come see the updated review for the full specification list.

 Worth Legit 220